sawers-rellan-labs/grassGEA/README.md

 We need to setup the memory requireement for each chromosome task and add those requirements to the batch processing scripts

+each  job script needs to call on an R script that runs from the command line

 ```bash
 #!/bin/tcsh
 #BSUB -n 1